intel/pmem-csi/README.md

 #### Usage on Kubernetes

-Kubernetes cluster administrators can expose above mentioned [volume persistency types](#volume-persistency) to applications using [`StorageClass Parameters`](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters).
-An optional `persistencyModel` parameter differentiates how the
+Kubernetes cluster administrators can expose above mentioned persistent and cache volumes to applications using
+[`StorageClass
+Parameters`](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters).
+An
+optional `persistencyModel` parameter differentiates how the